 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition was published by Little Brown & Company on November 2013 and has 310 pages.
+This steampunk is a hardcover edition that was published by Little Brown & Company on November 2013 and has 310 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Blameless, Prudence

 Second in the Finishing School steampunk series for Young Adults revolving around Sophronia, a quite incorrigible young lady.

 This series takes place before Carriger’s Parasol Protectorate…and I am so curious to see how Sophronia slips into that series…!

 Oh, lordy, I do love Carriger’s blend of Victorian manners and household management with assassination.
 The young ladies of Mademoiselle Geraldine’s Finishing Academy learn to kill over (or with) dinner, make beautiful excuses, and use flower arrangements for all sorts of subterfuge and keep within the bounds of polite society.
 And that includes no secret meetings with young gentlemen who ought to know better!

 Sophronia is a cheeky little thing.
 I do love how she plots against Felix and scampers about the airship, spying to her heart’s content.
 I felt sorry for her having to learn this lesson of consequences at the end.
 It will be interesting to see where Carriger goes with this, combined with Lord Akeldama’s interest!